 “An ounce of prevention is worth a 67.6 fluid ounces of cola”

 - Don’t get comfortable.
 Sit on that metal folding chair.
 Take off your sweatshirt and cool down.
 Sit up straight.
 It is hard to fall asleep when you are not totally comfortable, as the Princess and the Pea documents.

 - Get up and move.
 Get up and do something.
 Talk to people, use the bathroom, refresh your cola, look at the movie from a different angle – it doesn’t matter!
 Getting those feet on the ground gets your blood pumping and those neurons firing.

 - Keep busy.
 Even when you are sitting and watching the movie(s), keep part of you moving.
 This can be as simple as chewing some gum or as complex as working on a hobby like knitting.

 - Have fun.
 Nothing keeps you awake better than not wanting to miss a minute of fun.
 Great movies, awesome friends, and good food will keep you awake better than any chemical solution can!

-This has gotten me through eleven marathons and counting.
+This has gotten me through fifteen marathons and counting.
 I hope you find it helpful!

 12/19/2016 Update: Updated with the latest tips from Movie Marathon Like a Navy SEAL article.